TimothyEBaldwin/RO_cvs2git2/README.md

  - [ ] Convert CVS usernames to names (and email addresses if wished).
  - [ ] Try building some or all of the history.
  - [ ] Declare the conversion stable.
- - [ ] Check the history of the Customer M Demo branch in the kernel.
+ - [x] Check the history of the Customer M Demo branch in the kernel.
  - [ ] Check remaining components for merges and missing tags.
  - [ ] Add the remaining products files.

-## Ideas for switching RISC OS Open to Git

-1. Fix CVS history
-2. Merge and retire the HAL branch of all components in CVS (Kernel already done).
-3. Merge the individual product branches with merge branch and delete the symbolic links.